NatDave/blue-bikes/README.md

 This course also requires a solid understanding of multivariate calculus, which is applied throughout various topics.

 ## Project Overview: Bluebikes

-One of the primary projects in this course focuses on analyzing the Bluebikes data.
+In this course, I worked on a project that focused on analyzing the Bluebikes data.
 This project utilizes various statistical methods to understand usage patterns, predict demand, and evaluate the factors influencing bike-sharing behaviors in urban environments.
 The code includes data cleaning, exploratory data analysis, and modeling techniques to extract meaningful insights from the [dataset](https://bluebikes.com/system-data).

 ## Contact